Itguykunal/innoSafe/README.md

 We are constantly improving innoSafe for better performance, accuracy, and coverage of unsafe conversations.
 Future improvements will include:

 - Multilingual support
-- Advanced OCR filtering
-- Parent/admin dashboard
+- Admin dashboard for parents
 - More datasets for diverse training
+- Integration with mobile app monitoring

 ---